NeoCodesOracle/Linux-Server-Configuration/README.md

 #LINUX SERVER CONFIGURATION
-This project involves the configuration of a  Linux server to host the catalog application we wrote for project 3.
-This is broken down in two steps, the setup and security of the server and the deployment of the application.
+This project involves the configuration of a baseline installation of a Linux distribution on a virtual machine and preparing it to  host the Catalog application we wrote for project 3.
+The configuration of this server includes installing updates and securing it from a number of attack vectors, as well as installing/configuring web and database servers.

 #####INSTRUCTIONS
 1. The server can be accessed via SSH through **port 2200**